 Collingswood Police Department - File a Complaint

-The Collingswood Police Department is committed to ensuring the integrity of the Department and its employees by investigating all allegations of employee misconduct from any source, outside or inside the Department including third-party and anonymous complaints.
+The Professional Standards Unit is what may be commonly referred to as Internal Affairs.
+The Collingswood Police Department is committed to providing law enforcement services that are fair, effective, and impartially applied.
+Our police officers are held to the highest standards of conduct and are expected to respect the rights of all citizens.
+Officers’ adherence to these standards, motivated by a moral and professional obligation to perform their job to the best of their ability, is the ultimate objective of Collingswood Police Department.
+The Collingswood Police is committed to ensuring the integrity of the Department and its employees by investigating all allegations of employee misconduct from any source, outside or inside the Department including third-party and anonymous complaints.
 The Internal Affairs Unit reports directly to the Chief of Police and is charged with administering the investigative and disciplinary processes for the Collingswood Police Department.
 The primary mission of the Internal Affairs Unit is to assure that the members of the Collingswood Police meet the highest standards of integrity and ethical performance.

 To help maintain integrity, our Department has gone to great lengths to insure accessibility to our Internal Affairs Unit by as many means possible, to include telephone, fax, mail, email, and walk-in access.